ChrisC0O/Notes_And_Files/README.md

 # Notes and Files

-This is where a store all my usefull notes and files.
+This is where i store all my usefull notes and files.
 Feel free to use them yourself!